tlatsas/xcolors/README.md

 5. Changes will show at the [xcolors site](http://xcolors.net) as soon as I push the chages back at the heroku deployment.

+6. You make it to the [hall of fame](https://github.com/tlatsas/xcolors/contributors).

 Supported formats
 -----------------

 Both files using rgb `*color0: rgb:19/19/19` and hash `*color0: #2e3436` notation are supported.
+Lines starting with "URxvt" are also supported.

 Supported keyworks